robreder/RaspySayIp4Addr/README.md

 Therefore the solution was changed to use the commandline to generate a wav-file which then will be played with omxplayer.
 (2020.05.27) Until now no further updates

+It was necessary to add an option "-o local" to the use of omxplayer as it was not playing sound without this option.
+(2021.09.26)